Court gets recognition, without addressing Australian crowd - WHIZ News

 Court won an all-time record 24 Grand Slam singles titles, including 13 before the Open era.
 Serena Williams has 23, but hasn’t added to her collection since winning the 2017 Australian title.

-Court was been a minister at a Pentecostal church in Perth, Western Australia, since 1990s and made many of her controversial comments in that role.
+Court has been a minister at a Pentecostal church in Perth, Western Australia, since 1990s and made many of her controversial comments in that role.

-John McEnroe criticized Australian Open organizers for going ahead with the ceremony, describing the ex-player in a video for Eurosprot as Tennis Australia’s “crazy aunt.
+John McEnroe criticized Australian Open organizers for going ahead with the ceremony, describing the former player in a video for Eurosprot as Tennis Australia’s “crazy aunt.”

 “There’s only one thing longer than a list of Margaret Court’s tennis achievements — it’s her list of offensive and homophobic statements,” McEnroe said in the video.
 “You can’t separate the person from her achievements.”